Toimchei Shabbos Manchester

 Beneficiaries are identified through recommendations from trusted and respected local rabbis who have knowledge of families in need.
 This approach maintains the dignity and privacy of recipients while ensuring assistance reaches those genuinely requiring support.

-Organizations seeking grants from Toimchei Shabbos Manchester would similarly need to be known to the trustees or recommended through established community relationships rather than through a formal application procedure.
+Organisations seeking grants from Toimchei Shabbos Manchester would similarly need to be known to the trustees or recommended through established community relationships rather than through a formal application procedure.

 Getting on Their Radar

-Referral through Community Rabbis: Eligible families and organizations are identified through recommendations from trusted and respected local rabbis.
+Referral through Community Rabbis: Eligible families and organisations are identified through recommendations from trusted and respected local rabbis.
 Building relationships with rabbinical leadership in the Greater Manchester Orthodox Jewish community is the primary pathway to potential support.

 Community Involvement: The charity specifically supports working families and single-parent households known within the Orthodox community.
 Families are “thoroughly vetted” and “regularly monitored,” suggesting ongoing relationships rather than one-time applications.
-Organizations should focus on becoming established and trusted within the Greater Manchester Orthodox Jewish community ecosystem.
+Organisations should focus on becoming established and trusted within the Greater Manchester Orthodox Jewish community ecosystem.

 Decision Timeline